DrSchabbs/bindED/README.md

 so you will have to set a text variable in VoiceAttack called `bindED.layout#` to the layout you want to use.
 BindED will be notified of the variable changing and reload your bindings with the appropriate key map.
-If the variable is not set it will defaut to ìen-usî, leaving the original behaviour intact.
+If the variable is not set it will defaut to ‚Äúen-us‚Äù, leaving the original behaviour intact.

 I have included a map file for [Neo2](https://neo-layout.org) (`EDMap-de-neo2.txt`) which is the layout that I am using personally.
 If you are on a different layout, you will have to create a corresponding map file yourself or prod me to add it.
-E.g. for the french AZERTY it would be `EDMap-fr-fr.text` and set `bindED.layout#` to ìfr-frî.
-For US Dvorak, `EDmap-en-us-dvorak` and ìen-us-dvorakî.
+E.g. for the french AZERTY it would be `EDMap-fr-fr.text` and set `bindED.layout#` to ‚Äúfr-fr‚Äù.
+For US Dvorak, `EDmap-en-us-dvorak` and ‚Äúen-us-dvorak‚Äù.
 You can see where this is going.

 For more information on [creating new supported keyboard layouts see the Wiki](https://github.com/alterNERDtive/bindED/wiki/Keyboard-Layouts).